phaserjs/phaser/README.md

 * BitmapText would load and parse the kerning data from the font, but would never use it when rendering.
 The kerning values are now applied on rendering as well (thanks @veu #2165)
 * SinglePad.callbackContext is now set through addCallbacks method (thanks @puzzud #2161)
 * Both `transparent` and `antialias` were ignored if set to `false` in a Game configuration object, as the `parseConfig` method didn't check for falsey values (thanks @amadeus #2302)
+* GameObject.revive used to add the health amount given to the Game Object (via `heal`) instead of setting it as the new health amount.
+It now calls `setHealth` instead, giving it the exact amount (thanks @netgfx #2231)

 ### Pixi Updates